 Given the largely rural character of the county, the plan will need to consider how best it can prioritise the regeneration and rejuvenation of rural villages and towns in line with RPO26 and RPO27.
-This includes supporting an appropriate level of growth through land activation approaches and supportive works (NPO18a), and the proactive facilitation of the building of homes in such locations through provision of serviced sites, with appropriate infrastructure, in line with the programme for 'new homes in small towns and villages' intended to be developed by the Department of Housing, Planning and Local Government (NPO18b; RPO216).
+This includes supporting an appropriate level of growth through land activation approaches and supportive works (NPO18a) and the proactive facilitation of the building of homes in such locations through provision of serviced sites with appropriate infrastructure through the development of a programme for 'new homes in small towns and villages' (NPO18b; RPO216).
 This can be expected to have amenity, social and economic benefits for all existing residents of these settlements.

-In addition, such a development approach has the potential to alleviate pressure on the open countryside through provision of a desirable alternative to one-off housing for families who would like to reside close to the facilities, services and amenities available in Kerry's rural villages and towns.
+In addition, such a development approach has the potential to alleviate pressure on the open countryside through provision of a desirable alternative to one-off housing for families who would like to reside close to the facilities, services and amenities available in Carlow's rural villages and towns.

 In a positive feedback loop, the attracting of populations back to these settlements will make it more cost effective for your planning authority to provide a higher quality of facilities and services, which in turn will make them more attractive places to live.

 It will be essential that the core strategy for your county is implementable.
-Your planning authority should therefore be mindful identify key locations and opportunity sites, which are capable in terms of physical and social infrastructure being delivered over the lifetime of the plan period, in a manner that supports the achievement of wider national and regional planning policies and objectives.
+Your planning authority should therefore be mindful to identify key locations and opportunity sites, which are capable in terms of physical and social infrastructure being delivered over the lifetime of the plan period, in a manner that supports the achievement of wider national and regional planning policies and objectives.
 The tiered approach to zoning (NPO72a) and other mechanisms to prioritise the delivery of zoned lands for development (NPO73a-73c) will be important considerations for your planning authority and to any future observations of the Office.